The Ultimate Guide To B2B Link Building: Strategies For Earning High-Quality Backlinks

 In other words, you’ll still need to use techniques like guest posting or newsjacking to build the actual links.

-You start off building links that point directly to your website—these are called tier one links.
+It involves improving your off-page SEO by building links in layers.
+You start off building links that point directly to your website—these are called tier-one links.

-Next, you build links to the pages those tier one links to your website come from—these are tier two links.
+Next, you build links to the pages those tier-one links to your website come from—these are tier-two links.
+You then build links to the pages with tier-two links—these are tier-three links.

 This gives you a broad network of links that will boost your rankings.
+Why?
+Tiered link building gives you a strong, diverse backlink profile consisting of links of varying quality.

 When search engines see a varied link profile, they think it looks natural.
 When it comes to choosing which ones to rank higher in their results pages, search engines are more likely to favor relevant websites with natural backlink profiles.

-How to implement tiered link building
+👉 How to implement tiered link building

 Tiered links should be built in a pyramid shape.
-In other words, you’ll have about 10 tier two links pointing to every tier one link and about 30 tier three links pointing to every tier one link.
+In other words, you’ll have about 10 tier-two links pointing to every tier-one link and about 30 tier-three links pointing to every tier-one link.

 The quality of the links you place can be lower the further removed from your own website they are.

-Tier one links should be the most relevant, high-authority links you can get.
+In other words, tier-one links should be the most relevant, high-authority links you can get.
 For example, editorial links in well-known industry publications.

 Tier three links can be low-quality.
 Examples include directory links and no-follow links.